whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-14-Wickbox-Subscription-Box-October-2015-Candle-Review-Coupon.md

 <img src="/images/WickboxOct2015Candle5.jpg" border="0" style="border:none;max-width:100%;" alt="Red Flower Candle in Japanese Peony" />
 </a></center>

-<p>Some important instructions and cautions on burning this candle to take note of.</p>
+<p>Some important instructions and cautions on burning this candle to take note of.
+I always trim the wick before lighting up any candle, so if you haven't done so, try doing that from now on and your candles will last longer.</p>

 <br>